fmcnab/meltPT/docs/source/input_file.rst

 compositions for the effects of fractionaly crystallisation of olivine (and other phases).
 We therefore include an option to read the contents of the input file as primary compositions.
 Column headings should be as above, but they will be treated by meltPT as primary compositions.
+See :doc:`Tutorial_4` for examples.

 -----------------
 Other information
 -----------------

-Any other information (e.g. sample metadata, other elemental or isotopic concentrations), will be read in and stored, mainting the given column headings.
+Any other information (e.g. sample metadata, other elemental or isotopic concentrations), will be read in and stored, maintaining the given column headings.
 These data will not be used by meltPT's functions but will be readily available to facilitate easy comparision with thermobarometric results.